 Previously, it was also announced that a man-made island named Chand Taara Island is going to be constructed in Gwadar at a cost of $10 Billion.
 However, it was announced later on that the project is not a part of the master plan anymore and the GDA Director-General asked the developers to confirm the news first before circulating it.

 In a recent development, the members of the Association of Builders and Developers have raised their concerns over the Gwadar Development Authority’s new town planning regulations included in the Master Plan 2021.
 Some of these regulations have superseded the Town Planning Regulations, 2004 that were initially in place.

 A controversial clause of this Master Plan is that the GDA Land Management Director will register the mortgage deed within the Authority, besides looking after amenities and reserved land of the Authority.
 The developers are of the view that the amenities should be looked after by the developers, sponsors, and builders.

 In response to these concerns, the GDA Director General admitted the lack of coordination in policymaking among departments was witnessed in the past.
 However, he assured that the developers would be taken into confidence before the policies are implemented and introduced.
 He also said that the authority will also bring all the stakeholders into confidence.

-In the Master Plan 2020, the plans for a luxury golf course has also been revealed.
+In the Master Plan 2021, the plans for a luxury golf course have also been revealed.
 This master plan will incorporate 2 million people with a GDP per capita some 10 times that of Pakistan at $15,000 per capita.

-This was a detailed overview of the Gwadar Master Plan 2020 that has been prepared by the Government of Pakistan in accordance with Chinese state-owned construction and planning company China Communications Construction Company.
+This was a detailed overview of the Gwadar Master Plan 2021 that has been prepared by the Government of Pakistan in accordance with the Chinese state-owned construction and planning company China Communications Construction Company.